 What is Supply Chain Analysis?

 Supply Chain Analysis is the systematic examination of procedures such as storage, distribution, and transportation of goods within the supply chain.
-Supply chain analytics helps make sense of these procedures by uncovering patterns and generating insights that can improve quality, delivery, customer experience—and ultimately, profitability.
+Supply chain analytics helps make sense of these procedures by uncovering patterns and generating insights that can help improve inventory management, delivery, customer satisfaction, and ultimately, profitability.
+Analytics tools enable companies to conduct a thorough case study of various components, providing a deeper understanding of the entire supply chain process.

 Why Supply Chain Analysis is Important